Nonclassical states of light in a nonlinear Michelson interferometer: Introduction

-The theoretical limit for the measurement precision is given by the quantum Cramer-Rao bound~~\cite{Helstrom1967,Helstrom1969,Braun1994,Braun1996}.
-Achieving this bound usually involves using highly entangled quantum states of the probe that are not at all robust against external noise and decoherence.
-However, with nonlinear couplings, it has been shown that super-Heisenberg scaling can still be obtained without saturating the Cramer-Rao bound, using semiclassical or product states of the probe that tend to be more robust against decoherence~\cite{Beltran2005,Boixo:2008bca,Rivas2010}.
+The best possible scaling for the measurement precision for a given probe Hamiltonian can be obtained in terms of the operator semi-norm, $\|H_{\rm probe}\|$, of the coupling Hamiltonian (linear or nonlinear) that generates the parameter dependent evolution of the probe~\cite{Boixo2007}.
+For any initial state of the probe and coupling Hamiltonian, $H_{\rm probe}$, the best possible precision is given by the quantum Cramer-Rao bound~\cite{Helstrom1967,Helstrom1969,Braun1994,Braun1996}.
+Achieving the bound that saturates the best possible scaling possible determined by $\|H_{\rm probe}\|$ usually involves using highly entangled initial states of the probe.
+These states typically are not at all robust against external noise and decoherence.
+However, with nonlinear couplings in $H_{\rm probe}$, it has been shown that faster than $1/N$ scaling can still be obtained using semiclassical or product states of the probe even if the best possible scaling is not achieved.
+Such states tend to be more robust against decoherence~\cite{Beltran2005,Rivas2010,Boixo:2008bca}.
 In the context of interferometry, effective nonlinearities that can potentially lead to super-Heisenberg metrology have been demonstrated in light propagation through Kerr-nonlinear media~\cite{Pace1993,Rehbein2005,Khalaidovski2009}.
 Recently, Luis and Rivas~\cite{Luis2015} introduced a quantum detection scheme using a Michelson interferometer embedded in gas with Kerr nonlinearity as a candidate system that can demonstrate super-Heisenberg scalings.
 Coherent light pulses are used as input states in the scheme and light pulse duration was treated as a new variable that comes into play in the measurement.

 In this Paper, we use the same interferometry scheme as Luis and Rivas but generalise its scope substantially by considering nonclassical states of light as inputs instead of the coherent states considered in~\cite{Luis2015}.
 We recap the nonlinear interferometer in Sec.~\ref{scheme} and in Sec.~\ref{optimal} we compute the quantum Cramer-Rao bound as applicable to this case and find the best, theoretically possible, scaling for the measurement uncertainty for such an interferometer configuration with and without photon loss noise.
 We examine the actual performance of the interferometry scheme against the quantum Cramer-Rao bound in Sec.~\ref{detection}.
 To achieve the theoretical bounds on the measurement uncertainty in practical implementations, both the input state of light into the interferometer as well as the final read-out of the output state can both be optimised.
 We explore both of these optimisations for the cases with and without photon loss.
 Finally, in Sec.~\ref{optimalstate} we identify an optical nonclassical state light that can be used in such an interferometer which leads to the best possible measurement precision while at the same time being resilient to photon loss noise.
 Our conclusions are in Sec.~\ref{conclude}.